-Watt's the Point: Tracking Building Energy Data in the US
+Watt's the Point: Data Tracking Building Energy in the US

 We don't know enough about how buildings use energy.
-Granted, we know some things: on a large scale, the US Department of Energy's Energy Information Administration releases estimates of energy consumption at both the Federal and State level, while at a smaller scale, energy modeling can estimate the energy consumption of any individual building.
+Granted, we know some things: on a large scale, the US Department of Energy's Energy Information Administration releases data on estimates of energy consumption at both the Federal and State level, while at a smaller scale, energy modeling can estimate the energy consumption of any individual building.
 And yet, given that buildings consume almost 75% of all electricity generated in the US and accounts for nearly 40% of all greenhouse gas (GHG) emissions in the country, we know far too little about how buildings consume energy.